ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 Typically MD simulations are confined to evaluating only interactions between pairs of atoms.
 In this approximation force fields are based on two-body potentials, and the energy of the whole system is described by the 2-dimensional force matrix.

 For convenience force fields can be divided into 3 general classes based on how complex they are.
-In the class 1 force field dynamics of bond stretching and angle bending is described by simple harmonic motion, i.e. the magnitude of restoring force is assumed to be proportional to the displacement from the equilibrium position.
-As the energy of a harmonic oscillator is proportional to the square of the displacement this approximation is called quadratic.
+In the class 1 force field dynamics of bond stretching and angle bending are described by simple harmonic motion, i.e. the magnitude of restoring force is assumed to be proportional to the displacement from the equilibrium position.
+As the energy of a harmonic oscillator is proportional to the square of the displacement, this approximation is called quadratic.
 Anharmonic higher-order energy terms are required for a more accurate description of molecular motions.
 Correlations between bond stretching and angle bending are omitted in the class 1 force field hence force matrix is diagonal.

 Class 2 force fields add anharmonic cubic and/or quartic terms to the potential energy for bonds and angles.
 Besides, they contain cross-terms describing the coupling between adjacent bonds, angles and dihedrals.
 Higher-order terms and cross terms allow for a better description of interactions resulting in a more accurate reproduction of bond and angle vibrations.
 However much more target data is needed for the determination of these additional parameters.
 Until recently biomolecular force fields were focused on nonbonded interactions and accurate reproduction of critical torsion potentials.

 Class 3 force fields explicitly add special effects of organic chemistry.
-For example stereoelectronic effects, electronegativity effect, pi stacking, Jahn–Teller effect, etc.
+For example stereoelectronic effects, electronegativity effect, Jahn–Teller effect, etc.

 ## Energy Terms of Biomolecular Force Fields
-Most force fields for biomolecular simulations are minimalistic forcefields sacrificing accuracy and rigor of the physical representation for the ability to simulate large systems for a long time.
+Most force fields for biomolecular simulations are minimalistic class 1 forcefields trading off rigor of the physical representation for the ability to simulate large systems for a long period of time.

 ### Non-bonded Terms
 #### The Lennard-Jones potential